nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

    The command must return ``+CFUN: 4``, which indicates that the modem is in offline state.
    If it returns a different value, repeat the previous step.
 #.
-Click :guilabel:`Certificate manager` in the navigation bar to switch to the certificate manager view.
+Click :guilabel:`CERTIFICATE MANAGER` in the navigation bar to switch to the certificate manager view.

    .. figure:: /images/ltelinkmonitor_navigationcertificatemanager.png
       :alt: LTE Link Monitor - Certificate Manager